 One of the things that makes us a unique Boychoir is our focus on travel.
 Every boy who sings with us travels.

 Our earliest singers travel around our town, visiting assisted living centers and nursing homes.
-As they work their way up through from novice to advanced, they travel further and stay away longer.
-But even those boys who stay in our region for their tour do travel around the world by studying and performing music.
+As they work their way from novice to advanced choirs, they travel further and stay away longer.
+But even those boys who stay within our region still explore the world by studying and performing music.

-We call this approach to learning music our cultural curriculum.
-In the 2016-2017 and 2017-2018 seasons we have been studying the Civil Rights movement in the United States and South Africa.
+We call this approach to learning music a cultural curriculum.
+In the 2016-2017 and 2017-2018 seasons, this cultural curriculum has introduced our boys to the Civil Rights movement in the United States and South Africa.

-Over the past two years, we have worked with guest artists on Gospel and Spiritual music and with a clinician from Chicago Children’s Choir who is an expert on the music of South Africa.
-We have learned elements of the Zulu language from a native Zulu speaker and elements of isicathamiya performance during a workshop with the Grammy-winning South African group Ladysmith Black Mambazo.
-We have offered readings and special resources to our families to learn about the struggle of Apartheid in South Africa.
-This will culminate in a trip to South Africa for the Ambassadors, our elite touring ensemble, in June 2018.
+Over the past two years, we worked with guest artists on Gospel and Spiritual music and with a clinician from Chicago Children’s Choir who is an expert on the music of South Africa.
+We learned elements of the Zulu language from a native Zulu speaker and elements of isicathamiya performance during a workshop with the Grammy-winning South African group Ladysmith Black Mambazo.
+We offered readings and special resources to our families to learn about the struggle of Apartheid in South Africa.
+And our study culminates in a trip to South Africa for the Ambassadors, our elite touring ensemble, in June 2018.

-Today, we formally announce that we are structuring this musical immersion into a three-year program of study.
-We will immerse ourselves into one culture, language, location, or musical style and our touring and community activities will exhance and expand that study.
+This approach has been so successful that we are structuring our cultural curriculum into a formal three-year program.
+We will immerse ourselves into one culture, language, location, or musical style, and our touring and community activities will enhance and expand that study.

-From 2018 to 2021, the Boychoir will undertake a deep study of the Hispanic world, with special focus on Hispanic life in the United States in the twenty-first century.
+From 2018 to 2021, the Boychoir will undertake a deep study of the Hispanic world, with a special focus on Hispanic life in the United States in the twenty-first century.
 Using music as our vehicle, we will also explore the Spanish-language cultures of South, Central, and North America as well as Europe.
-The Boychoir will welcome conversations about immigration, the changing demographic of the United States, colonialism, and more.
-Our intention is to engage Cincinnati’s Hispanic community in the conversation.
-We have already assembled the beginnings of a Hispanic Cultural Curriculum task force to help guide this process.
-We have also joined the Hispanic Chamber of Commerce to broaden our base of knowledge and support.
+The Boychoir will welcome conversations about immigration, the changing demographics of the United States, colonialism, and more.
+We intend to engage Cincinnati’s Hispanic community in the conversation.
+We have already assembled the beginnings of a Hispanic Cultural Curriculum task force to help guide this process and have joined the Hispanic Chamber of Commerce to broaden our base of knowledge and support.